IHUAndroid/IHU_Lesson2_material/README.md

 --------------------------------------------------------

-## Etra Section: Guide for Safe API key management
+## Extra Section: Guide for Safe API key management

 As you can probably imagine, you should not contain passwords or api keys inside your source code!